Akasho09/cap/React /React1.md

 4. 4️⃣ Redux / Zustand
 - Used for large-scale apps with complex global state.
+#### Redux :
+  - Redux is a centralized place to store and manage application data so that every component can access it easily and consistently.
+##### why?
+- In small apps, props + useState + Context are enough.
+- But in large apps:
+  - State is shared across many components
+  - Props become deeply nested (prop drilling)
+  - State becomes hard to track and debug

 5. 5️⃣ Server State Libraries
 - React Query